Gagniuc/World-smallest-js-chart-v1.0/README.md

 <img src="https://github.com/Gagniuc/World-smallest-chart/blob/main/img/y.png?raw=true" height="100">

 Once the two values are computed, the line is drawn from the previous coordinates to the current x and y coordinates (ctx.lineTo(x, y);).
 This concludes the discussions related to the Chart function.
-There is also an addition to the chart function, namely the axis.
+There is also an addition to the chart function shown in the "simplest_chart_with_axes.html" file, namely the axis.
 This longer version can also be used for different applications:

 ```
 A chart with axes: